How does the Auto Shipping Process work?

 Not recommended.
 We understand that if you are moving, you are busy trying to ensure the relocation of all of your personal belongings.
 However, the Department of Transportation does not recommend auto transporters to transport personal items in a vehicle.
 Personal items stored in the vehicle are not covered by the auto transporter’s insurance.
 Also, auto transporters have weight limitations, and packing personal items in your vehicle could cause a carrier to exceed their weight limits.
 A few small items packed in the trunk of your vehicle are acceptable.

 At Nationwide Auto Transport, we want our customers to feel confident in their decision to use our car transport company and comfortable with the auto shipping process.
 In order to do this, our Auto Shipping Specialists are always willing to answer all of our customers’ questions.
 We also are continually trying to update and add information to our website that we feel would be beneficial to our customers.

-If you have any other car transport questions or would like to talk with an Auto Shipping Specialists, please call us at 800-689-6498 or e-mail us.
+If you have any other car transport questions or would like to talk with an Auto Shipping Specialist, please call us at 800-689-6498 or e-mail us.
 If you are ready to begin the car transport process, you can also complete an easy online auto shipping quote.